justanothersynth/naurasjabari-website/README.md

 ❗️❗️❗️ Do **NOT** use the local Supabase dashboard.
 Only use the cloud-hosted solution.
 In fact, don't run `npx supabase start` at all.
 ❗️ Make sure you have Docker installed and running locally before proceeding

-If you haven't done so already, link the `web-core-dev` project to your local supabase working directory (❗️ you MUST link the **dev** project, not staging).
+If you haven't done so already, link the `*-dev` project to your local supabase working directory (❗️ you MUST link the **dev** project, not staging or production).

 ```bash
 cd node/packages/supabase